lndwn/react-starter-kit/readme.md

 A project scaffold for React apps, including:

-- Styled Components
+- Styled Components & Styled System
-  Styled Components is a CSS-in-JS library that allows you to easily style your React components with valid CSS.
+  Styled Components is a CSS-in-JS library that allows you to easily style your React components with valid CSS directly inside your component JavaScript.
 - Babel
   Babel allows using the latest JavaScript (and TypeScript) features by rewriting your code to make it compatible with older browsers.
 - TypeScript
   TypeScript is a superset of JavaScript, providing useful features for defining how your app should work.
-It allows you to strictly define function parameters and what they return, and providing feedback in your development environment (e.g. VS Code).
+It allows you to strictly define variable types, function parameters and return values, and provides feedback in your development environment (e.g. VS Code).
+- Webpack
-- Webpack for bundling with Hot Module Replacement Webpack begins with your program's entry file, and crawls through building a tree of all the other code you use from there.
+  Webpack begins with your program's entry file and crawls through it building a tree of all the other code you use from there.
 It then processes it based on the provided configuration, ultimately leading to the JavaScript bundle and assets output into a dedicated directory.
+It also provides HMR (Hot Module Replacement), which replaces only the changed files dynamically as your develop, greatly speeding up the development experience for larger apps/builds.
 - Jest
   Jest will run test files named like `my-component.**test**.tsx` and provide the results on the command line.
 - Prettier
   Prettier automatically formats your code so you don't have to!
 - TSLint
-  TSLint will give you feedback in the IDE and throw errors during build if your code has errors.
+  TSLint will give you additional feedback in the IDE and throw errors during build if your code has errors.
 Although deprecated in favour of ESLint, ESLint is a huge pain in the ass to get working correctly with TypeScript.
+By and large, TypeScript provides decent linting, but TSLint allows you to set more specific rules for your code style.

 **This is still a work-in-progress and may still include some configuration problems.**